davefancher/ReactReduxWorkshop/readme.md

 ## Module 3: My First React Project: Hello World

-In the last section we built created our workspace and imported all the necessary components to build a simple React application but we haven't actually started using React yet since all we're serving up is some HTML.
+In the last section we built our workspace and imported all the necessary components to build a simple React application but we haven't actually started using React yet since all we're serving up is some HTML.

 In this section we'll begin gradually building out the application we previewed at the beginning of the last section.